gaycodegal/simple-zig-wasm-synthesizer/README.md

 - Play different waveforms from a waveform bank
 - Music player which doesn't suffer the length limitations of audiobuffer, instead using AudioWorklet
 - Message passing setup for the music player to allow for dynamic choice of song
+- Volume control via volume list
+    - technically, because volume now allows you to play less than at maximum amplitude, you can now do polyphony by just playing multiple things at once with low volume.

 ### Soon

-- Volume control via volume list
 - 4 track polyphony / maybe 8 track 4 volume, 4 sfx

 ### Later